 Conic Section Class 11th Notes - Free NCERT Class 11 Maths Chapter 11 notes - Download PDF

-Komal MiglaniUpdated on 25 Jul 2025, 10:02 AM IST
+Komal MiglaniUpdated on 10 Oct 2025, 09:31 AM IST

 Have you ever wondered what the path of a ball looks like when someone throws a ball in the air?
 Or have you seen Earth's path when it revolves around the Sun?
 These are the classic examples of conic sections.
 In NCERT Class 11 Maths Chapter 10, students study how the intersection of a plane with a double-napped right circular cone results in different types of curves.
 The different kinds of curves, viz., circles, ellipses, parabolas, and hyperbolas, have many real-life applications, and students need to build a strong foundation of these concepts to excel in the exam.
-The main purpose of these NCERT Notes of Conic Section class 11 PDF is to provide students with an efficient study material from which they can revise the entire chapter.
+The main purpose of these NCERT Notes is to provide students with an efficient study material from which they can revise the entire chapter.

 This Story also Contains